Bennotsi-MTG/DDFT-PileDoc/cb-piles.md

 Conjurer's Bauble was identified as the closest equivalent for use in Doomsday storm or Laboratory Maniac piles that would allow a free draw that was also resistant to having to discard as a result of using Lion's Eye Diamonds.
-In can be included as a singleton copy to act as a copy element however it has some interesting properties when multiples are available in a deck.
+In can be included as a singleton copy to act as a replacement SDT element however it has some interesting properties when multiples are available in a deck.

 The most basic use of the card is of course simply as a cantrip that costs 1.
-It can also be used as a free cantrip if already in play however this does of course result in less storm beign available for use.
-In any of the common piles that require a non specilist cantrip this can be used instead of any others.
+It can also be used as a free cantrip if already in play however this does of course results in less storm being available for use.
+In any of the common piles that require a non-specilist cantrip (such as Brainstorm) this can be used instead of any others.

 ## Storing a draw with CB